 SeaGlass Carousel

-After the history lesson, walk over to the newest carousel in New York City, SeaGlass Carousel, in Battery Park.
-Built in 2015, hop on a fish to whirl around the pavilion to classical music.
-Open from Thursday to Sunday from 11 a.m. to 9 p.m.
-Admission is $5 per person.
+After the history lesson, walk over to the newest carousel in New York City, SeaGlass Carousel in Battery Park.
+Built in 2015, visitors can hop on a fish to whirl around the pavilion to classical music.
+Open daily from 11 a.m. to 9 p.m., weather permitting.
+Admission is $5.50 per person.

 -